· tutorials · 13 min read

 '''

-2. A new page is opened in the headless browser, and it waits until it is ready.
+2. Opens a new tab or page in the headless browser and waits for it to be ready.

-3. The content of the page is explicitly set to our custom HTML content.
+3. Now we are explicitly setting the content of the page to our HTML content

-4. A PDF of the webpage is generated and saved to the location specified in pdf_path, with the format set to ‘A4’.
+4. Generates a PDF of the webpage.
+The PDF is saved at the location specified in pdf_path, and the format is set to ‘A4’.

 2. python-pdfkit